hyperionix/docs/content/packages/probe-details.md

 * `p` - access to hooked function formal parameters by name as they were defined in hook package.

 ### onExit
 The callback is executed after the hooked function if `skipExitHook` wasn't called in `onEntry`.
 Call `onExit` if it is necessary.
-Inside the callback you have access to function output parameters and return value so you are able to handle it and event change it.
+Inside the callback you have access to function output parameters and return value so you are able to handle it and even change it.
 Note that you also have access to all function parameters like in `onEntry` callback.
 The callback parameter `context` has type `ExitExecutionContext` which obviously doesn't have `skipExitHook` and `skipFunction` methods.
 The object has the following fields:
 * `r` - access to CPU registers state;
 * `pr` - `onEntry` CPU registers state;
 * `p` - access to hooked function formal parameters by name as they were defined in hook package;